gzbakku/b2_backblaze/README.md

 this is a full support async library to access backblaze b2 service backend apis.

+## changes

+    -crate have some performance changes but sadly this breaks the b2 api, although it can be fixed very quickly.
+    -b2 now holds creds in a Arc Mutex and shares a Arc of creds to each request, which enables multiple request to run in parallel and only one login request at a time
+    -try again api is added, this api keeps logging in with a time interval until login is successful -each request will check session and login if required

 ## features

 - single file upload